gojkovicmatija99/Users-and-groups-in-xv6/README.md

 # New user and group files

 The file format /etc/passwd is as follows:
-username: password: UID: GID: Real_Name: homedir
+username: password: UID: GID: realname: homedir

-The format of the / etc / group file is as follows:
+The format of the /etc/group file is as follows:
 groupname: GID: user1, user2, user3

 A user with UID 0 is special.
 It is typically called root (also called superuser in the literature).
 Root is the system administrator and can read and write from any file regardless of permissions (it cannot execute a program without execute permissions, but it can set execute permissions).
 In addition, only processes belonging to the root can make some system calls such as setuid () and chown ().